ArchieNshindano/Archie-Nshindano/README.md

 ### Hi there 👋 My Name is Archie Nshindano but you can call me TerminalKid
 -------------------------------------------------------------------------------------

-My goal is making my life and others easier, so naturally I love Programing and robotics
+My goal is making my life and that of others easier, so I'm passionate about Programing and robotics
 -------------------------------------------------------------------------------------

 - 🔭 I’m currently working on an app to store my Bible verses and python code to automate facebook posts for advertising